ClearMotion/take-home-3/README.md

 * Cyan dots are GPS coordinates from the drive session
 * Magenta lines are road segments selected by map matching

+### Criteria for a Good Solution

+We will consider your solution to be successful if it meets the following conditions:

+* Your algorithm should produce the same output as in the example test cases.
+We will accept small differences in the first and last few segment IDs, but your output should otherwise be identical.
+* Your algorithm should also function correctly for input data not included in this repository.
+* Your code should run reasonably efficiently.
+We don't need an optimal solution, but your code should not take several seconds to run.
+* Your code should be reasonably easy to follow, and include comments to explain components of your algorithm.